nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23376](https://jira.nuxeo.com/browse/NXP-23376).

-#### Nuxeo JSF UI Released as Deprecated {{since '9.3'}}
+#### Future Deprecation of Nuxeo JSF UI {{since '9.3'}}

-With Nuxeo Platform 9.3, [Nuxeo JSF UI](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-jsf-ui) has been released as deprecated.
-It will be released one last time with Nuxeo Platform LTS 2017 and supported for 3 years, according to our support policy.
+[Nuxeo JSF UI](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-jsf-ui) will be deprecated and released one last time for LTS 2018, in one year.
+The end of support is scheduled for end of 2020.
+Nevertheless, we recommend that you start your new projects based on Nuxeo Platform LTS 2017 using our latest UI, [Nuxeo Web UI](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-web-ui).
+It brings you:
+* More insurance of browser compatibility in the future
+* A more responsive application
+* More scalability
+* A better UX
+* A guarantee of new features coming over the years, while JSF application developments are frozen

 ### Metrics